TRUFFLE - Fast shared segment and ancestry estimation.

 Adjust the sensitivity threshold for detecting segments to X. Increasing L causes only larger segments to be reported.

 Default: 1.
-For more specific marker length detection adjustments:
+For more specific marker length detection adjustments:--ibs1markers n

-Set the minimum segment length to report to n consecutive markers, for IBS1 segments.
+Set the minimum segment length to report to n consecutive markers, for IBS1 segments.--ibs2markers n

 Set the minimum segment length to n consecutive markers, for IBS2 segments.
 This is generally 2-3 time smaller than the value of ibs1markers.